Tradition · United States (commercial publication)

 Frequently asked

-- Because most of them descend, directly or at one remove, from Ted Andrews's Animal Speak (1993).
+Because most of them descend, directly or at one remove, from Ted Andrews's Animal Speak (1993).
 The book's animal-dictionary-plus-keyword format shaped the structure of essentially every spirit-animal website launched in the 1995–2015 period, and subsequent sites often copied without attribution.
-Our editorial position is that naming Andrews as the source is the minimum honest act; see our cultural-position page for the fuller argument.
+Naming Andrews as the source is the minimum honest act of attribution.

-- As a reference-level compilation of a specific pop-spiritual synthesis, yes.
+As a reference-level compilation of a specific pop-spiritual synthesis, yes.
 As a primary source for any of the traditional material it summarizes (Plains-tribal, Celtic, Egyptian, Norse, etc.), no. Andrews did not consistently cite his sources; many of the 'traditional meanings' he attributes to animals cannot be traced to specific primary texts or named informants.
-This site cites Andrews as REFERENCE, not as PRIMARY, for exactly this reason.
+Animal Speak should be cited as REFERENCE, not PRIMARY, for exactly this reason.

 Sources